OVERVIEW

 Flexible

-You can continue working at your full-time job or maintaining your responsibilities while pursing your FNP certificate.
+You can continue working at your full-time job or maintaining your responsibilities while pursing your FNP degree.
 You don't have to log-in to classes and there aren't due dates.
 You are in charge of your degree.

-Alumni Network
+Strong Alumni Network

 When you enroll in this nursing master's program at WGU, you join an impressive network of healthcare professionals.
-Over 14,000 students earned healthcare degrees from WGU in 2021 alone, and are hard at work, changing the lives of patients and impacting communities.

 Accredited, Respected,